How NOT to Use Credit Cards: Couples Edition

 Your financial life in a spreadsheet, automatically updated daily.
 Build your budget, now.

 According to the CFPB, late fees account for 99 percent of penalty fees and over half of the credit card market’s total consumer fees.
-Fees paid range, but as you can see, the trend of who pays fees and how much is clear, with an average deep subprime account charged $138 in late fees compared to an $11 for the average superprime account.
+Fees paid range, but as you can see, the trend of who pays fees and how much is clear: the average deep subprime account is charged $138 in late fees, compared to $11 for the average superprime account.

 Credit card late fees Consumer Financial Protection Bureau I March 2022

 Credit card interest and fees add up to $120 billion per year.
-That said, as long as credit card balances are full and on time – not one penny in interest will be paid.
-Interest applies to carried balances, and the video below illustrates so well.
+That said, as long as credit card balances are paid in full and on time, not one penny in interest will be paid.
+Interest applies to carried balances, and the video below illustrates this so well.

 Partners should consider how at least one can maintain an excellent credit score while getting the most favorable credit card terms.